smapiot/Piral.Blazor/README.md

 ### Creating a Blazor Pilet

-To create a Blazor pilet using Piral.Blazor, two approaches can be used:
+To create a Blazor pilet using `Piral.Blazor`, two approaches can be used:

 #### 1. From Scratch